 Snapshot is an effective method for saving changes and deleted files.
 You can also execute a group of tasks.
 If you want to schedule daily or weekly synchronize or snapshot tasks, add a schedule in RsyncOSX and execute by the menu app.

 Sometimes you need to restore files.
 Either execute a full restore or file by file.

-And there is some info about the source code and how to compile RsyncOSX.
+And there is some info about how to compile RsyncOSX.

 The simple answer is recovery of lost data.
 There might be several reasons to loosing data, and I will not elaborate why you might risk loosing data.
 Computer crashes or restore deleted files is one obvious reason.
 But, there is another reason as well; a recovery from a ransomware attack.
 I have setup RsyncUI to synchronize, both normal synchronize and snapshots.
 One server is in house, the second is a remote server somewhere on the Internet.
 Data synchronized to the remote server is encrypyted before data is synchronized.